Sirius-A/sv-restaurant-zug-bot/README.md

 # SV restaurant zug bot (@FiveMoodsBot)
-Telegram bot to retrieve the menu of the SV restaurant in Zug (called Five Moods)
+A Telegram bot to retrieve the menu of the SV restaurant in Zug (called Five Moods).

 # Try it
 Add the bot using http://telegram.me/FiveMoodsBot and call `/get@FiveMoodsBot` to receive today's menu.